cogentcore/core/README.md

 # TODO

+* X11 needs initial re-render..

 * TextView:
 	+ impl auto-indent
 	+ Important: optimize wraparound multi-span rendering -- if no change in start of line, don't re render!
 	+ cache keys if typing faster than can be processed -- need to check lag on new key?  later..
 	+ can lose focusactive and not get it back despite being able to type -- reactivate on key input?  should be happening already but maybe missing.
 	+ command keys in keyfuns (C-x, C-c, M-x), sequences, etc
+	+ shift+downarrow select
+	+ ctrl+downarrow

+* Splitview:
+	+ bigger splitter grab area
-* Splitview: add offset from prior splitters to splitter -- it isn't getting the offset properly, and also setup some lowpri keyfuns for collapsing and expanding
+	+ some lowpri keyfuns for collapsing and expanding

 * Window SetName, title itself should actually rename windows, and regenerate lists of named windows.  overall gi.Window SetName should update OSWin.SetName, and we should have a wrapper SetTitle for OSWin's.